salvatorecorvaglia/panorama/CONTRIBUTING.md

 # Contributing to Panorama 🔭

-First off, thank you for your interest in contributing to **Panorama**!
-Contributions from the community help make Panorama a better universal package manager for everyone.
+Thank you for your interest in contributing to **Panorama**!
+We welcome contributions, bug reports, feature requests, and security improvements from the community.

-This document provides guidelines and instructions for setting up your local environment, understanding the codebase architecture, running tests, and submitting pull requests.

 ---